vicchi/wp-biographia/readme.txt

 = The "author" Attribute =

-If the `author` attribute is omitted, which is the default, the shortcode assumes it's being used within the [WordPress Loop](http://codex.wordpress.org/The_Loop) and will display the Biography Box once for the current post's, page's or custom post type's author.
+If the `author` attribute is omitted, which is the default, the shortcode assumes it's being used within the [WordPress Loop](http://codex.wordpress.org/The_Loop) and will display the Biography Box once for the current post's, page's or custom post type's user.

-Specifying a user's login name as the `author` attribute overrides this behaviour and allows multi-user sites to use the plugin to create a *contributors* page, where you use the shortcode as `[wp_biographia user="login-name"]` once for each of your site's authors that you want to appear, replacing `"login-name"` with a valid login name for one of your authors.
+Specifying a user's login name as the `author` attribute overrides this behaviour and allows multi-user sites to use the plugin to create a *contributors* page, where you use the shortcode as `[wp_biographia user="login-name"]` once for each of your site's users that you want to appear, replacing `"login-name"` with a valid login name for one of your users.

-You call also use the `author` attribute in *wildcard* mode, specifying the author's login name as `*` as `[wp_biographia author="*"]`; this will then loop over all of the authors that have logins on your site, displaying the Biography Box once for each author, ordered alphabetically by login name.
+You call also use the `author` attribute in *wildcard* mode, specifying the user's login name as `*` as `[wp_biographia author="*"]`; this will then loop over all of the users that have logins on your site, displaying the Biography Box once for each user, ordered alphabetically by login name.

 Specifying an invalid login name (`[wp_biographia author="idontexist"]`) will result in no Biography Box being displayed.
 Specifying an empty login name (`[wp_biographia author=""]`) will cause the `author` parameter to be ignored and may result in undefined behaviour, such as a partially populated Biography Box being displayed as the shortcode is being used outside of the Loop and thus no author information is made available to the plugin by WordPress.

 = the "role" Attribute =

-Valid only when used in conjunction with the `author` attribute in *wildcard* mode, the `role` attribute allows you to filter the authors that have user accounts on your blog according to their [WordPress Role](http://codex.wordpress.org/Roles_and_Capabilities).
+Valid only when used in conjunction with the `author` attribute in *wildcard* mode, the `role` attribute allows you to filter the users that have user accounts on your blog according to their [WordPress Role](http://codex.wordpress.org/Roles_and_Capabilities).
 The `role` attribute takes a single argument which defines the WordPress role; at the time of writing, this can be one of:

 * `administrator`
 * `editor`